 Todos os Santos Bay: Nature, History, Culture and Tourism

-Geography and Climatic Regions of the Brazilian Northeast
+Geography and Climate Regions of Northeast Brazil

-Discover the Magic of Iemanjá Festival in Salvador de Bahia
+Iemanjá: Discover the Orixá and the Traditional Festival in Salvador

-The Iemanjá festival in Salvador de Bahia attracts thousands of Bahians and tourists who flock to the beaches of the Rio Vermelho on 2 February every year.
-Iyemanjá, Yemanjá, Yemaya, Iemoja, or Yemoja, is an African orisha, whose name derives from the Yoruba expression ‘Yèyé omo ejá’ (‘Mother whose children […]
+The Iemanjá Festival in Salvador de Bahia attracts thousands of Bahians and tourists who flock to the beaches of the Rio Vermelho on 2 February every year.
+Iyemanjá, Yemanjá, Yemaya, Iemoja or Yemoja, is an African orisha whose name derives from the Yoruba expression “Yèyé omo ejá” (“Mother whose children […]

 Paragliding at Pitinga Beach in Arraial d’Ajuda